 4) Crossed Arm Man Sitting On Chair

-This is a perfect pose for characters that are upset at something or someone that feels obligated to sit in that specific spot.
+This is a perfect pose for characters who are upset at something or someone who feels obligated to sit in that specific spot.

 A very fun pose to draw, but since it’s in a 3/4 view, do watch out for those annoying angles!

 5) Man Sitting On Stool, Facing The Camera